Linux

 If you change the configuration, you have to restart the server.
 To do that you have 3 options.

-- In your Home Assistant UI, go to the Settings > System and click the Restart button.
+- In your Home Assistant UI, go to Settings > System and in the top-right corner, select the three dots

 In order to use Zigbee or other integrations that require access to devices, you need to map the appropriate device into the container.
 Ensure the user that is running the container has the correct privileges to access the